 Eshopbox offers you more control over your inventory along with deep insights across all it's fulfilment centres.
 Additionally, brands can expect timely notifications to plan re-stocking of inventory.

 As mentioned previously, FBA limits your ability to create a branded experience by using Amazon's branding.
-Eshopbox offers you the ability to completely customise your post-order experience by incorporating powerful workflows.
+Eshopbox offers you the ability to completely customise your post-order experience by incorporating powerful workflows to delight customers.
 Brands can choose to use branded boxes and marketing inserts such as coupons, free samples, and more to curate highly personalised unboxing experiences for their customers.

 Eshopbox offers you with a simple pricing proposal composed of three primary components: